IoT for Air Quality, Behold the Power of Cooperation

 • There may be no such thing as true altruism, but it’s safe to say that the multifaceted demands of IoT are creating a perfect storm of advantageous cooperation among technology and service providers, data producers and insight consumers.

-• Case in point is IoT environmental sensor vendor Aclima, which is using Google Street View cars to measure pollution levels within key urban areas in California.
+• Case in point is IoT environmental sensor network vendor Aclima, which is using Google Street View cars to measure pollution levels within key urban areas in California.
 Aclima’s use case reveals how companies, residents and governments can help one another by sharing facilities, personal and environmental data.

 Maybe it’s just the holiday spirit talking, but I think I “almost” believe in altruism.
 Don’t get me wrong.
 I remain a card carrying realist.
 To me, acts of kindness are indeed kind because they happen to benefit both giver and receiver.
 There’s nothing wrong with that, really.
 We give because it makes us feel good, because we anticipate some future reward or reciprocation, or because we feel obligated, which is oddly how one feels both giving and receiving a holiday fruitcake.

 But giving is good, particularly within the realm of the Internet of Things (IoT).
 Already vendors have discovered that they cannot go it alone.
 Device manufacturers and device managers need platform and service providers (and vice versa).
 And both parties need any host of specialists delivering data acquisition, processing, security, storage and analytics software.
 Consider Google’s partnership with identity specialist Okta or IBM’s partnership with AT&T. IoT makes for interesting bedfellows.
 It’s not surprising to discover, then, that the same principle applies to those who consume and/or produce data.